Department of Music - Director of Instrumental Music

-Send cover letter, curriculum vitae, statement of teaching philosophy, evidence of teaching success, and the names and contact information for references to email@example.com.
+Send letter of application, resume and the names and telephone numbers of three references to: James Betts, Chair, Music Search Committee, Monmouth College by e-mail to: email@example.com.
 Review of applications will begin immediately and continue until the position is filled.

 Monmouth College EOE/Nondiscrimination Statement